The two-loop power spectrum in redshift space: Perturbation theory in redshift space

 \subsection{IR-resummation}

 To properly model the BAO wiggles in the power spectrum we need to include the effect of large displacements.
 These are not adequately modeled in SPT; however, how to resum their impact on the BAOs is well-understood~\cite{Eisenstein:2006nj, Crocce:2007dt, Senatore:2014via, Baldauf:2015xfa, Vlah:2015zda, Blas:2016sfa, Ivanov:2018gjr}.
-After separating out the BAO wiggles (w) from the broadband (nw) linear spectrum in real space, $P^{\text{lin}} = \Pnw + \Pw$, one defines the IR damping factor~\cite{Blas:2016sfa}
+After separating out the BAO wiggles (w) from the broadband (nw) linear spectrum in real space, $P^{\text{lin}} = \Pnw + \Pw$ (for the numerical analysis in Sec.~\ref{sec:numerics} we perform this splitting using the algorithm of \cite{Hamann:2010pw,Chudaykin:2020aoj}), one defines the IR damping factor~\cite{Blas:2016sfa}

 where $k_{\text{osc}} = h/(110~\Mpc)$ is the wavenumber of the BAO oscillations, $k_s$ is the separation scale between short and long modes in the resummation and $j_n$ is the spherical Bessel function.
 In redshift space we need the additional damping factor~\cite{Ivanov:2018gjr}